-A Note about evolving Eevees: Unlike in the main Pokémon video games, which require you to give Eevee a special elemental stone to evolve it into either Flareon (fire), Vaporeon (water), Jolteon (electric), Umbreon (dark) or Espeon (psychic).
-Pokémon Go randomizes your Eevee evolution.
-However, there’s is a trick to evolving your Eevee into what you want it to be: by naming your Eevee one the names of the Eevee characters in the Pokémon anime series — Sparky (electric), Rainer (water), Pyro (fire), Sakura (psychic) or Tamao (dark) — you can force them to evolve into the Eeveelution corresponding with their nickname’s element.
+Unlike in the main Pokémon video games, which require you to give Eevee a special elemental stone to evolve it into either Flareon (fire), Vaporeon (water), Jolteon (electric), Umbreon (dark), or Espeon (psychic), Pokémon Go randomizes your Eevee evolution.
+However, there is a trick to evolving your Eevee into what you want it to be.
+By naming your Eevee one the names of the Eevee characters in the Pokémon anime series — Sparky (electric), Rainer (water), Pyro (fire), Sakura (psychic), or Tamao (dark) — you can force them to evolve into the Eeveelution corresponding with their nickname’s element.
+The naming trick only works once, so if you already got a Vaporeon by naming it Rainer, you won’t be able to get a second using the name.
 A separate trick lets you evolve Eevees reliably into either Umbreon or Espeon.
 It requires you make the Eevee you want to evolve your buddy.
 You then need to walk 10 km with that Eevee and earn three Eevee candies while doing so.
 Finally, while the Eevee is still your buddy, evolve it — if you do the evolution during daylight hours, you’ll get an Espeon; at night, an Umbreon.

 How to choose which Pokémon to evolve

-You’ll catch a ton of Pokémon in Pokémon Go, many of which are copies of each other, and at first the only indication that one Pokémon is better than another is its “CP” rating.
+You’ll catch a ton of Pokémon in Pokémon Go, many of which are copies of each other.
+At first the only indication that one Pokémon is better than another is its “CP” rating.
 CP, or Combat Points, is a measure of how effective your Pokémon is in battle.
-CP is actually an aggregate score based on the Pokémon’s stats that you can’t see, though: attack, defense and stamina, plus its HP, or Health Points, and your overall trainer level.
-Evolving a Pokémon will give it a serious boost to its stats and CP rating, but how high an evolved Pokémon can go is based on its CP level and stats as they’re generated when you catch it — a Pokémon that starts low will always be relatively low even if you evolve it, and a Pokémon that starts high can come out of evolution extremely powerful.
+CP is actually an aggregate score based on the Pokémon’s stats that you can’t see, though: Attack, defense, and stamina, plus its HP, or Health Points, and your overall trainer level.
+Evolving a Pokémon will give it a serious boost to its stats and CP rating, but how high an evolved Pokémon can go is based on its CP level and stats, as they’re generated when you catch it — a Pokémon that starts low will always be relatively low, even if you evolve it, and a Pokémon that starts high can come out of evolution extremely powerful.
 It pays to keep and evolve only the best Pokémon you find.

 How to power up a Pokémon